Fort Lauderdale Automobile Defect Attorney

 When a car accident occurs, the cause is not always immediately apparent, but if your brakes give out, your tires blow out or your vehicle rolls over, you may have a claim against your automobile manufacturer.
 However, auto manufacturers are large companies that generally have their own attorneys working for them and against you, making it difficult to recover for your injuries and other damages.

-At Boone and Davis, PA, our Fort Lauderdale auto defect attorneys have the experience and skills to even the playing field and help victims of auto defect accidents recover the compensation they need and deserve.
+At Boone & Davis, Attorneys at Law, our Fort Lauderdale auto defect attorneys have the experience and skills to even the playing field and help victims of auto defect accidents recover the compensation they need and deserve.
 Our firm has both experienced trial lawyers and a network of experts on our side.
 Our knowledge and ability are evidenced by our history of just results, including verdicts and settlements in excess of $1 million in more than 100 cases.

 What is manufacturer liability?